rodriquelca/docker4me/README.md

-# Docker for local development all for ProcessMaker 3
+# Docker for local development for ProcessMaker 3 (Stack-N275 alternative)

 This repository is for development purposes